ONE DAY PROGRAMMES

 A full-term commitment is required.

-In these shorter sessions, we will spend time in the bush, down by the water and by the fire.
-In a mixture of free play, exploration and small group activities, we will cover everything from the plants/ trees, through to bird and insect life.
+In these shorter sessions, we will spend time in the bush or on the farm, down by the water and by the fire.
+In a mixture of free play, exploration and small group activities.
 Students will have the opportunity to nurture their connection to the land, learn real-life skills and in time, allow them to feel at home in the natural world.

 Come along to experience our seasonal spring offering of 'Life on the farm'.
 In these sessions, students will begin to feel at home in the natural world, and on the farm.
 Students will experience life on a sheep farm through a structured learning cycle, free-play, eco-literacy games and sensory activities.
 We will cover everything from how to care for these animals, to understanding the wool cycle from the sheep to sweater.